Fiji: an open-source platform for

 Allocate an interactive session and run the program.
 You should see the Fiji logo appear, and then the Fiji console window.

-you have to create graphical X11 connection to Biowulf.
+In order to use Fiji, you have to create graphical X11 connection to Biowulf.

 Both MobaXterm (recommended) and NX will work for Windows users, while XQuartz works well for Mac users.